theovidal/study-projects/voltage-divider/README.md

 ![Screenshot](./screenshot.png)

-Voltage sensors and multiplot graphs have been placed to check if there is correct voltages in both equivalent resistances.
+Voltage sensors and multiplot graphs have been placed to check if there are correct voltages in both equivalent resistances.

 ## ⌨ Setup

 To run this simulation, open the [model.slx](./model.slx) file into Simulink.
 Make sure you have Simscape installed.

 Then, simply press the `Run` button.
-Two windows will pop up : it's the two graphs.
-If you want to use the Simulation Data Inspector, simply log the two `U` signals.
+Two windows will pop up : they're the two graphs.
+If you want to use the Simulation Data Inspector, simply log the two `U` (tension) signals.

 ## 🔐 License